pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 reviewed: "2022-12-13"
 ---

-Pantheon Custom Upstreams are a self-serve feature available to anyone with access to the [Organization Dashboard](/guides/account-mgmt/workspace-sites-teams/workspaces) with an eligible plan.
-Organization members will be able to create new sites from a set common codebase after an Organization Administrator creates a Custom Upstream.
-The Custom Upstream must be created within each Organization’s Dashboard if you want to use a specific Custom Upstream for multiple Organizations.
+Pantheon Custom Upstreams are a self-serve feature available to anyone with access to the [Workspace Dashboard](/guides/account-mgmt/workspace-sites-teams/workspaces) with an eligible plan.
+Workspace members will be able to create new sites from a set common codebase after an Workspace Administrator creates a Custom Upstream.
+The Custom Upstream must be created within each Workspace Dashboard if you want to use a specific Custom Upstream for multiple Workspaces.

 <Alert title="Note" type="info">